jfcloutier/karma_system/design_notes/acting.md

 An effector CA tells a parent CA that had broadcasted `ready_actuations` to its umwelt that it has prepared the body to actuate them.

-* When all effector CAs have confirmed acutations are ready for the intent to a parent
+* When all effector CAs have confirmed to the parent that actuations in the context of an intent are ready
-  * the parent can send `execute` to the `body`
+  * the parent sends `execute` to the `body`

 ### Searching for a feasible plan to achieve a goal

-When the CA has an intent to achieve, or has received a directive to achieve:
+When the CA has given itself an intent or received a directive to achieve, it:

-* Construct a plan that might achieve the goal
+* Constructs a plan that might achieve the goal
-  * Submit it as `todo([Directive, ...])` to the umwelt for consideration
+  * Submits it as `todo([Directive, ...])` to the umwelt for consideration
-* Wait for affirmation or negation of relevance from all umwelt CAs (`can_seek(Directive)` and`cannot_seek(Directive)`)
+* Waits for affirmation or negation of relevance from all umwelt CAs (`can_seek(Directive)` and`cannot_seek(Directive)`)
 * If at least one directive in the plan is irrelevant to all umwelt CAs
   * the plan is not possible
-  * send back `no_plan_for(Directive)`
+  * it sends back `no_plan_for(Directive)`
 * If each directive in the plan is relevant to at least one umwelt CA
   * the plan is possible
 * If a plan is possible
   * for each directive in the plan
-    * select an umwelt CA that can seek it
+    * the CA selects an umwelt CA that can seek it
-    * ask it to `plan_for(Directive, Priority, IntentId)`
+    * asks it to `plan_for(Directive, Priority, IntentId)`
-    * ask another if it responds with `no_plan_for(Directive)` instead of `plan_found_for(Directive, PlanId)`
+    * if the umwelt CA responds with `no_plan_for(Directive)` instead of `plan_found_for(Directive, PlanId)`
+      * the CA asks another umwelt CA
-  * the plan is feasible if, for all directives in it, there's an umwelt CA with a plan
+  * The plan is feasible if, for all directives in it, there's an umwelt CA with a plan
-  * the plan is not feasible, for any directive in the plan, there is no umwelt CA with a plan
+  * The plan is not feasible, for any directive in the plan, there is no umwelt CA with a plan
 * If the plan is feasible
-  * give it a `PlanId` and hold on to it (associate it with an intent and a priority) and wait to be asked to execute it
+  * the CA gives it a `PlanId` and holds on to it (associating it with an intent and a priority) and waits to be asked to execute it
-  * send back `plan_found_for(Directive, PlanId)`
+  * the CA sends `plan_found_for(Directive, PlanId)` back to the parent who made the request
-* If not feasible,
+* If the plan is not feasible,
-  * search for another plan
+  * the CA searches for another plan
 * If no feasible plan can be found
-  * send back `no_plan_for(Directive)`
+  * the CA sends back `no_plan_for(Directive)` back to the parent CA

 ### Abandoning an intent

-A CA may receive at any time an event telling it that an ancestor abandoned achieving an intent.
+A CA may receive at any time an event telling it that an ancestor abandoned an intent.

 * Whenever receiving `abandon(IntentId)`
-  * let go of any goal and plan associated with the intent
+  * a CA lets go of any goal and plan associated with the intent

 ### Executing a plan

 Let's assume that a CA has an intent as well as directives received to achieve intents of ancestor CAs.

 The CA selects the pending (not executing or executed) goal (intent or received directive) with a feasible plan that has highest precedence.
-The plan for the goal being feasible implies that, for each directive in the plan, these is an umwelt CA with a feasible plan of its own to achieve that directive.
+The plan being feasible implies that, for each directive in it, these is an umwelt CA with a feasible plan of its own to achieve that directive.

 The execution of a plan is stepwise.
 The CA takes each pending directive in the plan in turn and asks the umwelt CA known to have a plan for it to execute its plan in the context of an intent. (`execute_plan(PlanId, IntentId)`).
 When the directive is confirmed as executed (`executed(Directive)`) by the umwelt CA, it moves to executing the next directive until the entire plan is executed.
 If the plan was for a received directive, the CA broadcasts `executed(Directive)` to its parents.

 However, if a CA is at level 1 of the hierarchy (its umwelt are static CAs), its plan is a list of effector actions.
 They are not executed stepwise but all at once by telling effector CAs to accumulate them (wait for umwelt confirmation), then ready them for actuation (wait for umwelt confirmation), and then by telling the body to execute accumulated actions for the directives.

+Note: An intent is recursively executed one directive at a time at any level of the hierarchy greater than 1.
+At level 1, a plan is a list of actions to be executed at once.

 ## Action-related state

 Each CA independently manages its own changing state.
-The data composing this state captures, in the current and in remembered timeframes, what the CA has observed, experienced, felt etc. as well as its goals, plans and their progress.
+The data composing this state captures, in the current and in remembered timeframes, what the CA has observed, experienced, felt etc. as well as its goals, plans and progress made in achieving these goals.

 ### Goal status